walters-labs/open-encrypt-web/README.md

 ## Public API

 A public API is available for performing key generation, encryption, and decryption.

 The public API key is `open-encrypt-public-api-key`.
+It is currently rate limited to 60 requests / min.

 ### Key Generation